swiftlang/swift-evolution/proposals/0311-task-locals.md

 ### Surface API: Type-based key definitions

 The initially pitched approach to define task-local keys was impossible to get wrong thanks to the type always being unique.
-However declaring and using the keys was deemed to tiresome by the community during review, thus the proposal currently is pitching `@TaskLocal` property wrapper.
+However declaring and using the keys was deemed too tiresome by the community during review, thus the proposal currently is pitching `@TaskLocal` property wrapper.

 The previous design required this boilerplate to declare a key: